Washington Assessment Letter

 - Technical quality documentation for the WASL and WAAS standard setting in reading and mathematics at grades 3, 5, 6, and 8.

 - Documentation of the technical quality (validity, reliability, standard setting) of the DAW, if used for AYP decisions.

 - Final equating study technical report for the WASL at grades 4, 7, and 10 in reading and mathematics.

 - Documentation that the State monitors its assessment system and testing activities with special attention to evaluating accommodations for students with disabilities and limited English proficient (LEP) students.

 - Plans delineating on-going and long-term processes whereby alignment between the assessment(s) and the Essential Academic Learning Requirements (EALRs) and Grade Level Expectations (GLEs) will be monitored and improved over time.

-- Documentation of reading and mathematics WAAS-Portfolio alignment at grades 3, 5, 6, and 8 with Essential Academic Learning Requirements (EALRs) and Grade Level Expectations (GLEs).
+- Documentation of reading and mathematics WAAS alignment at grades 3, 5, 6, and 8 with EALRs and GLEs.

 7.0 – REPORTING

-- Documentation that performance descriptors are appropriately included on the WAAS-Portfolio student assessment reports.
+- Documentation that performance descriptors for the WAAS and DAW (if used for AYP decisions) are appropriately included on student assessment reports.

 - Timelines for reporting assessment results to parents.